objectiphy/annotations/README.md

 # Objectiphy Annotations

 ## Description
 A standalone annotation reader that reads and parses annotations in PHP doc comments.
-Compatible with Doctrine, but does not require it (ie. it can be used in place of the Doctrine annotation reader, but it is perhaps a bit more flexible).
+Compatible with Doctrine, but does not require it, ie. it can be used in place of the Doctrine annotation reader, as long as you don't need nested annotations on a class (nested annotations on properties and methods are OK).
+Nested class annotations are not supported because Objectiphy does not need them, and other projects that currently rely on annotations will be moving to native PHP 8 attributes which do not support nested attributes at all, so it didn't seem worth the effort.

 ## Why not just use Doctrine?

 No reason!
 By all means, use Doctrine - it is great.
 I wrote this partly as an academic exercise, but also to give me more freedom to do what I want.
 At the time of writing, Doctrine makes you jump through a few hoops and is not very tolerant of random non-standard annotations that you have not told it about.
 I think this is a little easier to use, and it should perform just as well as the Doctrine one.
-You can read any annotation with this reader.
+You can read any annotation with this reader (except nested annotations on a class).

 ## Requirements

 Objectiphy Annotations requires PHP 7.4 or higher.
 It has no other dependencies.
-I chose PHP 7.4 because that is the latest version at time of writing, and allows me to use type hints on properties which earlier versions of PHP did not support.
+I chose PHP 7.4 because that was the latest version at time of writing, and allowed me to use type hints on properties which earlier versions of PHP did not support.

 ## Installation